graphql/graphql-wg/rfcs/OptInFeatures.md

 ### marker directives

-The spec defines a directive named @requiresOptIn (and in doing so introduces the need to be able to apply directives to directives)
+The spec defines a directive named @requiresOptIn (and in doing so introduces the need to be able to apply directives to directive definitions)

 ```graphql
 directive @requiresOptIn on DIRECTIVE_DEFINITION